dazraf/fx-balances/README.md

 [ApplicationTest](src/test/ApplicationTest.kt) is perhaps the most comprehensive integration test.

 ## Structure
-The structure is strictly object oriented as I felt this would a design that most would be familiar with.
+The structure is strictly object oriented as I felt this may be a familiar approach for most.
 I can do functional implementation as a separate exercise.

+Here is the sequence diagram for the flow:

 ```mermaid
 sequenceDiagram